Plan your trip to Port Lincoln

 By road, the drive from Adelaide to Port Augusta then via the Lincoln Highway to Whyalla, Cowell and Tumby Bay to Port Lincoln is approximately 647km and takes about seven hours.

-For those wanting a slightly shorter trip, Spencer Gulf Searoad's ferry service from Wallaroo to Lucky Bay is also an option when available.
-The service is coming soon—see Spencer Gulf Searoad's website for latest updates.
+For those wanting a slightly shorter trip, Spencer Gulf Searoad from Wallaroo to Lucky Bay is also an option when available.
+Please call the information centre on 1300 788 378 for more information.

 There are also several car hire businesses in Port Lincoln.
-Speak to our staff for assistance or Google 'car hire port lincoln' for an up-to-date list.
+Speak to our staff for assistance or send an enquiry to firstname.lastname@example.org.

 Accommodation in Port Lincoln